A Brief History

 Jerusalem and the surrounding area (Palestine, Israel, the Levant) has remained a fought over and contentious area over the ensuing centuries, with the establishment of Israel in 1948 starting a new era in serious conflict on the world stage over the so called Holy Land.
 In 1967 the Israelis took over East Jerusalem from Jordan and has held both sides of the city ever since.
 In December 2017, the United States agreed to move its embassy in Israel to Jerusalem, formally recognizing Jerusalem as the capital of Israel (declared the Israeli capital by Israeli law in 1980) and in turn generating severe backlash from Islamic majority countries.

-Questions for students (or others): Have you or anyone in your family visited Jerusalem or other places in the Holy Land?
+Question for students (and subscribers): Have you or anyone in your family visited Jerusalem or other places in the Holy Land?
 Do you think Jerusalem should be the Israeli capital or a United Nations controlled city?
 Do any Arab countries have a legitimate claim on Jerusalem?
 Do you think the Christians were right to mount the Crusades to capture the Holy Land?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!